Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Background

+Another possibility is to construct Gaussian kernels by numerically solving the denoising SDE \eqref{eq:sde-denoising}, for example with Euler--Maruyama (EM) or Exponential Integration (EI) schemes, the latter often being more accurate than EM over large time intervals.
+Related computations are given in \Cref{app:sde_noising}.
+We call these methods \emph{first-order} because they depend only on the score.

-In contrast to first-order methods, ``second-order'' approximations of the denoising kernel $q_{s|t}(\cdot|x_t)$ require access to the Hessian $\nabla^2 \log p_t(x_t)$ in addition to the score $\nabla \log p_t(x_t)$.
-A natural approach is to approximate $q_{s|t}$ with a Gaussian distribution whose mean and covariance are given by a second-order expansion of Tweedie’s formula \citep[Appendix A, Lemma 4]{Grenioux2024stochastic}
+In contrast to first-order methods, \emph{second-order} approximations of the denoising kernel $q_{s|t}(\cdot | x_t)$ also use information from the Hessian $\nabla^2 \log p_t(x_t)$, in addition to the score $\nabla \log p_t(x_t)$.
+A natural construction is to keep the Tweedie mean \eqref{eq:tweedie_1st}, while replacing the fixed covariance by its second-order counterpart \citep[Appendix A, Lemma 4]{Grenioux2024stochastic}.
+This yields the state-dependent covariance